btriller/aerleon/docs/reference/generators.md

 * _destination-exclude_: Exclude one or more address tokens from the specified destination-address
 * _destination-interface_: Specify specific interface a term should apply to (e.g. destination-interface:: eth3)
 * _destination-prefix_: Specify destination-prefix matching (e.g. source-prefix:: configured-neighbors-only)
-* _fragement-offset_: specify a fragment offset of a fragmented packet
+* _fragment-offset_: specify a fragment offset of a fragmented packet
 * _icmp-code_: Specifies the ICMP code to filter on.
 * _logging_: Specify that this packet should be logged via syslog.
 * _owner_: Owner of the term, used for organizational purposes.